mcfinley/payonnaise/readme.md

 # Payonnaise

 Hey everyone 👋.
-This is an "experience buster" project I've making by my own.
-It's not supposed to be a real life working piece of software (at least yet).
+Welcome to my cemetary of side projects, this is the coolest one.

+## Description

-This is a "classic" payments/orders platform that allows you to deposit your money to the platform, transfer or trade them and withdraw.
-One little not is that this platform does not have "locked" list of supported assets (e.g. only cryptocurrencies and fiats), but it allows you to create a *Provider* for any kind of asset you want (e.g. game items, financial instruments, coupons etc).
-This way anybody can create any asset they want and this asset's transfer and orders will be managed by the platform.
+This is supposed to be a "classic" payments/orders platform that allows you to deposit your money, transfer or trade them and withdraw.
+Exactly like that.
+With one little exception, that

+> the assets list is not locked. anyone can create their own assets and the platform will manage them

+This means that, registered as a provider, you'll add the ability for platform users to deposits assets you came up with (Crypto Currencies, Game stuff, Financial instruments etc.).
+Users will be able to create accounts with that asset and start transfering / trading.
+And it's up to provider to manage deposits and withdrawals.

 ## Architecture

-This platform consists of microservices.
+This platform consists of few microservices running with docker.

 ### 🤓 Bookkeeper Service